 4. Choose topics aligned with the student’s goals

-Once you’ve found out why your learner wants to practice English, you can personalize your course by prioritizing themes or lessons that will help them achieve their goals.
+Once you discover why your learner wants to practice English, you can personalize your course by prioritizing themes and lessons that help them reach those goals.
+Goal-aligned planning keeps lessons relevant and increases motivation.

 5. Use the most effective study materials

-When you’ve already figured out your student’s learning style, you can hand-pick and create the materials you will use in every class.
-For students with a visual learning style, for instance, you can teach with photos, infographics, memory games, and similar activities.
+After you identify your student’s learning style, you can hand-pick and create the materials you will use in every class.
+For a visual learner, for example, you can teach with photos, infographics, memory games, and similarly engaging activities that reinforce target language.

-Deciding on the most appropriate teaching resources should also be based on the skills that your students want to improve.
-For example, if your teenage learner wants to understand conversations in English, you can help them fine-tune their listening skills through videos, podcasts, or songs.
+When you decide on the most appropriate teaching resources, consider the specific skills your students want to improve.
+If your teenage learner wants to understand conversations in English, you can help them fine-tune listening skills through videos, podcasts, or songs.

 Check out the following clip, from a BridgeUniverse Expert Series webinar, to learn more about developing dynamic materials for the ESL/EFL classroom: